kiorky/croniter/README.rst

 Do and follow these instructions
 ::

-    . venv/bin/activate
-    pip install --upgrade -r requirements/release.txt
+    venv3/bin/pip install --upgrade -r requirements/release.txt
     ./release.sh

 Contributors
 ===============
 Thanks to all who have contributed to this project!
-If you have contributed and your name is not listed below please let me know.
+If you have contributed and your name is not listed below please let us know.

+    - Aarni Koskela (akx)
     - mrmachine
     - Hinnack
     - shazow